Dorthyn/GitTutorial/README.md

 # GitTutorial
-show some basic use of the git VCS
+show some basic uses of the git VCS